Fraud, Waste, and Abuse Notice

 - Awareness of types of fraud, waste and abuse that can occur in first tier, downstream, and related entities

 Through annual training, work force member have developed a heightened awareness of good business ethics and how to identify and prevent fraud, waste, and abuse.
-CHP also contracts with the Florida Blue Special Investigative Unit to provide for all new staff training on fraud, waste, and abuse awareness and to investigate any allegations of fraud, waste, or abuse.
+CHP also contracts with the Special Investigative Unit of Florida Blue to provide for all new staff training on fraud, waste, and abuse awareness and to investigate any allegations of fraud, waste, or abuse.
 These activities regularly are reported to CHP's Board of Directors.